nolimitcarter/www/README.md

 # Good-To-Gig Website

+* cartert.dev personal website
-Netlify, Namecheap, HTML, CSS, and JS.
+* was made using Netlify, Namecheap, HTML, CSS, and JavaScript.